jsirianni/gocron/README.md

 ## Installation

 Docker is the default deployment method as of version `4.0.3`.
 Systemd is also an option.
-Examples can be found in `install.sh` but are not guaranteed to be up to data.
-The docker image is based on `alpine:latest`.
+Examples can be found in previous releases.

 ### Database
 Postgresql must be configured: